pmfarley/SNO-Wavelength/README.md

 # SNO-Wavelength
-Installing Single Node OpenShift (SNO) on AWS into an existing VPC and a Wavelength Zone.
+Installing Single Node OpenShift (SNO) on AWS into a Wavelength Zone.

-  INSTALLING INTO AN EXISTING VPC ON AWS:  https://docs.openshift.com/container-platform/4.8/installing/installing_aws/installing-aws-vpc.html

   REQUIREMENTS FOR INSTALLING ON A SINGLE NODE:  https://docs.openshift.com/container-platform/4.9/installing/installing_sno/install-sno-preparing-to-install-sno.html